Military coups in Bangladesh: 2009 Bangladesh Rifles revolt

-2011 Bangladesh coup d'état attempt
+2011 Bangladesh coup attempt

-The 2011 Bangladesh coup d'état attempt was a coup planned for 11–12 January 2012 that was stopped by the Bangladesh Army in December 2011.
+The 2011 Bangladesh coup attempt was a coup planned for 11–12 January 2012 that was stopped by the Bangladesh Army in December 2011.
 This was announced at a press conference on 19 January 2012.
 The purpose of the coup was to establish Islamic law in Bangladesh.
 A number of officers including retired ones were arrested.
 The coup plotters argued that they were nationalists trying to prevent Bangladesh from being turned into a puppet of India.